 Sections 939.1 through 939.6 will become inoperative after the data submission deadline for water year 2025.

 Diverters must submit measurement data for water year 2025 in accordance with the requirements that were in effect prior to the amendment to chapter 2.8, as reproduced in sections 939.2 through 939.6, with minor revisions for clarity.

-Beginning on the effective date of this chapter, as amended, measurement data must be collected and submitted in accordance with sections 931 through 939.
+Beginning on the effective date of this chapter, as amended, measurement data must be collected and subsequently submitted in accordance with sections 931 through 939.

-Before the effective date of this chapter, as amended, measurement data must be collected and submitted in accordance with sections 939.1 through 939.6.
+Before the effective date of this chapter, as amended, measurement data must be collected and subsequently submitted in accordance with sections 939.1 through 939.6.

+Authority cited: Sections 1058, 1840, and 1841, Water Code.

+Reference: Sections 13, 1122, 1123, 1846, and 5103, Water Code.

 Water Year 2025 Definitions.

 The following definitions apply to the terms as they are used in sections 939.2 through 939.6.
 In the event of any conflict between definitions provided in section 931 and definitions provided in this section, the definitions provided in this section shall control in sections 939.2 through 939.6.